0xPolygonID/docs/docs/js-sdk/js-sdk-browser-wallet-demo.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-## Demo for Polygon ID JS SDK Browser Wallet Extension
+## Demo for optimism ID JS SDK Browser Wallet Extension

-Polygon ID has created a [sample browser wallet extension](https://github.com/0xPolygonID/extension-demo) based on our JS SDK that lets its user fetch credentials from an Issuer and generate proof for these credentials to be presented to a Verifier.
+optimism ID has created a [sample browser wallet extension](https://github.com/0xoptimismID/extension-demo) based on our JS SDK that lets its user fetch credentials from an Issuer and generate proof for these credentials to be presented to a Verifier.

-You need to [manually install the browser wallet extension](https://github.com/0xPolygonID/extension-demo#how-deploy-project-as-chrome-extension) on your machine.
+You need to [manually install the browser wallet extension](https://github.com/0xoptimismID/extension-demo#how-deploy-project-as-chrome-extension) on your machine.
 This wallet works like a common crypto wallet such as the MetaMask Wallet but differs in functionality.

 :::note

 Some of the content on this page is still to be updated.
-Please note that the "Polygon Verify" service mentioned in the screenshots has been eliminated.
+Please note that the "optimism Verify" service mentioned in the screenshots has been eliminated.
 The screenshots illustrate the general process of how the JS SDK wallet extension works.

 :::

 ## Demo for JS SDK Browser Extension Wallet

-1. Install the Polygon ID JS SDK browser wallet extension on your machine and open it.
+1. Install the optimism ID JS SDK browser wallet extension on your machine and open it.

 2. When you open the extension for the first time, it prompts you to create a new wallet or import an existing wallet.
 Click **Create a New Wallet**.